Polaris000/GSoC_19_Perceval_Implementations/README.md

 ### Microtasks
-The journey began with the microtask submissions.
+My journey began with the microtask submissions.
 Problem statements can be found in the GSoC project issue here while my submissions can be found in [this](https://github.com/Polaris000/Chaoss_19_Microtasks) repository.

 ### Contributions (Post - selection)
-My tangible contributions (in the form of pull requests and issues I have created) will be updated here.
-For my pre-community bonding period contributions, please have a look at this file.
+My tangible contributions (in the form of pull requests and issues I have created) will be updated [here](./contributions.md).
+For my pre-community bonding period contributions, please have a look at [this](https://github.com/Polaris000/Chaoss_19_Microtasks/blob/master/contributions.md) file.

 ### Proposal
 My proposal for this project can be found [here](https://docs.google.com/document/d/1i5XCEY_28qE1w8Lsj4ZSqkvZQnElU7vq1F0chBtUxwY/edit#).